Port of Monaco (Monte Carlo)

-Monaco, which comprises a miniscule 485 acres in total, is barely west of the Italian border and surrounded by France on all sides except for the 2.5 miles of coastline.
-If you are looking at Monaco from your ship in the harbor, you can't tell where the principality ends and France begins (Hint: Somewhere around the Middle Corniche).
-As tiny as it is, it has five different sectors, of which Monte Carlo is but one.
-The principality has no natural resources whatsoever; its national economy is based on tourism and banking.
+Monaco, which comprises a miniscule 485 acres in total, and is Europe's smallest state after the Vatican, is barely west of the Italian border and surrounded by France on all sides except for the 2.5 miles of coastline.
+If you are looking at Monaco from your ship in the harbor, you can't tell where the principality ends and France begins.
+(Hint: Somewhere around the Middle Corniche.)
+As tiny as it is, it contains five sectors, of which Monte Carlo is the best-known.
+The principality, which is home to the most millionaires per capita than anywhere else in the world, has no natural resources; its national economy is based on tourism and banking.

 The two go hand in hand in this idyllic slice of the Cote d'Azur.
 The wealthy Europeans who do their banking here expect -- no, demand -- the best, and cost be damned.
-This makes it harder for workaday folk to enjoy a stay (hotel rooms go for an average of $700 a night in a nice hotel!), but coming in on a cruise ship for the day gives one a sense of James Bond cool.
+This makes it harder for workaday folks to enjoy a stay (rooms go for an average of $700 a night in a nice hotel), but coming in on a cruise ship for the day gives one a sense of James Bond cool.

 If you're lucky enough to be in Monaco during the third week in May, you can actually see part of the Grand Prix Formula One race from the comfort of your cruise ship.
 We were surprised to see that the track is actually in the middle of the city and goes under an overpass within direct view of the cruise ship dock.

-Whenever you are lucky enough to visit Monaco and the district of Monte Carlo, you'll find plenty to do.
+However, whenever you are fortunate enough to visit Monaco and the dazzling district of Monte Carlo, you'll find plenty to do.
 In fact, these 485 acres offer so much, you'll need to come back to explore again.

 Currency & Best Way to Get Money

-The currency in the Principality of Monaco is the Euro.
+The currency in Monaco is the euro.
 There is a bank (and ATM) on nearly every corner.
-Traveler's checks must be exchanged at banks or at one of the two Bureaux de Change (Compagnie Monegasque de Change.
-Parking des Pecheurs. avenue de la Quarantaine or Monafinances.
-17 avenue des Spelugues) since most businesses will not accept them.
-Banks are open from 9 a.m. to noon and 2 p.m. to 4 p.m.
-Credit Foncier de Monaco, located near the Casino, is open daily -- including Sundays and holidays -- from noon to 11 p.m.
+For updated currency-conversion figures, visit oanda.com or xe.com.
+Traveler's checks must be exchanged at banks or at one of the two bureaux de change -- Compagnie Monegasque de Change (Parking des Pecheurs, Avenue de la Quarantaine) or Monafinances (17 Avenue des Spelugues) -- because most businesses will not accept them.
+Banks are generally open from 9 a.m. to noon and 2 p.m. to 4 p.m., with some staying open during lunchtime.
+Credit Foncier de Monaco, located near the casino, is open daily -- including Sundays and holidays -- from noon to 11 p.m.

 A casino chip from the Casino Monte Carlo or a coaster from the famed Cafe de Paris.